danistrebel/genai-factory/cloud-run-single/README.md

 # Single Cloud Run

-The module deploys a Cloud Run instance that communicates with Gemini APIs.
+The factory deploys a secure Cloud Run instance to run AI applications.

 ![Architecture Diagram](./diagram.png)

+## Applications

+After the [1-apps](1-apps/README.md) deployment finishes, the commands to deploy the applications will be displayed on your screen.

+Cloud run single allows deploying these applications:

+- **Chat:** a secure backend exposing a JSON interface to communicate with Gemini through Vertex APIs.
+- **ADK:** a sample, secure [Agent Development Kit (ADK) deployment](https://google.github.io/adk-docs/deploy/cloud-run/).

 ## Core Components